gandhisamay/gandhisamay/README.md

 - 👋 Hi, I’m Samay Gandhi
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and app development
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning deep learning and Flutter
 - 💞️ I’m looking to collaborate on for any ml and app dev projects
 - 📫 To reach me email me on gandhisamay200@gmail.com